Nancy Drew and the Hidden Staircase (1939 film): Production

 It was the only film to borrow its title from a book in the series, although the plot was altered substantially.
 One critic wrote that "the only similarity between the book and the film was the word staircase."
 Nancy's boyfriend Ned Nickerson became Ted Nickerson, as "Ned" was considered too old-fashioned, and housekeeper Hannah Gruen was replaced by Effie Schneider, a minor character who had appeared in only a few books as the Drews' part-time maid; in the films, Effie's traits are combined with Hannah's.
-Nancy's friends George and Bess were eliminated completely, "mystery elements were downplayed, plots simplified, and the romance spiced up."
+Nancy's friends George and Bess were eliminated, "mystery elements were downplayed, plots simplified, and the romance spiced up."
 To promote the film, Warner Bros. created a Nancy Drew fan club that included a set of rules, such as: "Must have steady boy friend, in the sense of a 'pal'" and must "Take part in choosing own clothes."
 These rules were based on some research Warner Bros. had done on the habits and attitudes of "typical" teenage girls.

-Bonita Granville starred four films — Nancy Drew...
+Bonita Granville starred in four films — Nancy Drew...
 Detective (1938), Nancy Drew...
 Reporter (1939), Nancy Drew...
 Trouble Shooter (1939), and Nancy Drew and the Hidden Staircase (1939).